scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

     env KMP_COMPOSABILITY=mode=exclusive python app.py

-This enables each OpenMP parallel region to run exclusively, eliminating most of oversubscription issues.
+This enables each OpenMP parallel region to run exclusively, eliminating the worst oversubscription effects.

 With the composability mode on, the multi-processing coordination is enabled automatically on the first usage.
-In the case, each process will have its own pool of OpenMP worker threads.
+In this case, each process has its own pool of OpenMP worker threads.
-While these threads will be coordinated across the processes preventing oversubscription, the many co-existing threads may still cause resource exhaustion issue.
+While these threads are coordinated across the processes preventing oversubscription, that many co-existing threads can still cause resource exhaustion issue.

 2.3.
 Coordinated Thread Pools with Intel |R| TBB